Tortugas-Consulting-LLC/kslifeinc/content/retirement-planning.md

                             </ul>
                         </li>
                         <li>
-                            Would you consider going without your homeowner’s or automobile insurance?
+                            Would you consider going without your homeowner's or automobile insurance?
                             <ul class="list-disc list-inside ml-8">
                                 <li>5 out of 1000 people have a house fire (average loss is $3,428).&ast;</li>
                                 <li>70 out of 1000 people will have an auto accident (average loss is $3,000).&ast;</li>